-Curt Daniels, MD, is the director of the Adolescent and Adult Congenital Heart Disease Program and the Pulmonary Hypertension Program and an associate professor of clinical medicine at The Ohio State University Medical Center.
+Curt Daniels, MD, is the director of the Adolescent and Adult Congenital Heart Disease Program and the Pulmonary Hypertension Program and an associate professor of clinical medicine at The Ohio State University Wexner Medical Center.
 Dr. Daniels was named one of America’s Best Doctors in 2009.

 In addition to teaching at Ohio State, Dr. Daniels is also an associate professor in pediatrics and pediatric cardiology at The Heart Center at Nationwide Children’s Hospital in Columbus, Ohio.